rwth-i6/i6_experiments/users/zeyer/experiments/exp2022_07_21_transducer/exp_fs_base/README.md

 - wdro
 - lsxx01, or other lsxx
 - cnnblstmf2
-- specaugweia? yes but generalize...
+- specaugweia? yes but generalize... also could be optimized
-- twarp?
+- twarp? should get a pure returnn-common implementation
 - rndresize09_12, or other
 - mhsapinit05
 - bhv16
-- chunk, some variant...
+- chunk, some variant, unclear which is best...